ppiyush13/font-face-node/readme.md

 ```

 > Please note:

     1. Actual output does not include newlines, for verbosity it has been added here.
     2. Depending on your platform , ie win32 or posix, appropriate path will be generated.

 ### API usage

+**@font-face/node** exports a function which will generate CSS file and copy fonts to dist / build folder.
-Similar output could be produced using node API as shown below:
+Above similar output could be produced using node API as shown below:

 ```js
     const fontFaceNode = require('@font-face/node');